microsoft/typescript-analyze-trace/README.md

 Message | Explanation
 --------|------------
-"Compare types 1234 and 5678" | TypeScript had to check whether non-trivial types with internal IDs `1234` and `5678` were related.
+"Compare types 1234 and 5678" | TypeScript had to check whether two types with internal IDs `1234` and `5678` were related.
 "Determine variance of type 1234" | TypeScript had to check whether a `Foo<T>` was compatible with a `Foo<U>`.
 Instead of calculating all the members of `Foo<T>` and `Foo<U>` and comparing them, calculating variance allows TypeScript to know whether in such cases, it can just relate `T` to `U`, or `U` to `T`.
 Variance calculation requires a few up-front comparisons to possibly save all future ones.
 "Emit declaration file" | Generating the declaration file for the current file took a while.
+"Consider adding `import "./some/import/path"` which is used in 1234 places" | TypeScript's `--declaration` emit needed to generate 1234 imports for `./some/import/path`.
+Consider directly importing this path so the type-checker can avoid emitting the same path over and over in the declaration file.
+Also consider using [explicit type annotations](https://github.com/microsoft/TypeScript/wiki/Performance#using-type-annotations) so the type-checker can avoid time calculating the best path to a module and how to best display the type at all.

 Other messages correspond roughly to specific functions in the compiler, but are *typically* self-explanatory.